fenic.core

 ClassifyExampleCollection

-–Collection of examples for semantic classification operations.
+–Collection of text-to-category examples for classification operations.

 -